Point Cloud Streaming with Latency-Driven Implicit Adaptation using MoQ: Evaluation

-We provide the average change in throughput across our various test conditions in \cref{tab:avg_change_throughput_pct}.
-A key result is that \textit{throughput generally correlates with the latency allowance}.
-This is evident at a low bandwidth (300 Mbps) and moderate timeout (500 ms).
-Importantly, these throughput gains correspond to improvements in the PCQM quality, as shown in \cref{tab:avg_change_pcqm}.
-In \cref{fig:stalls}, we illustrate the rate of ``stall'' scenarios, which we define as frames for which we receive zero representations within the delivery timeout.
-Although the use of only 5 Tracks yields higher average visual quality under low bandwidth, it also induces severe stall rates at low timeouts.
-We emphasize that the quality impact of a playback stall is subjective and should be an area of future investigation.
+In \cref{fig:stalls}, we illustrate the rate of ``stall'' scenarios, which we define as the percentage of frames for which we receive zero representations within the delivery timeout.
+Using only 5 Tracks results in severe stall rates at short delivery timeouts under low bandwidth, since each Track carries a high data burden.
+At the same time, when frames are successfully delivered, The 5-Track configurations yield slightly higher per-frame reconstruction quality under low bandwidth (300 Mbps), as reflected by the 1-PCQM scores in \cref{tab:avg_change_pcqm}, which excludes stall frames.
+In contrast, configurations with 10 Tracks exhibit significantly lower stall rates across all bandwidths and timeout settings, while maintaining high 1-PCQM scores for the non-stall frames.
+We note that the \ac{QoE} impact of a playback stall is subjective and should be an area of future investigation.

 Under the 10-Track configuration, we observe an improvement when shifting from 5 FPG to 30 FPG.
 Specifically, we see fewer stall events, higher throughput, and better visual quality.
-For example, with 600 Mbps bandwidth, we observe an average 90.8\% increase in throughput and a 0.0024-point improvement in the PCQM metric when increasing the latency allowance from 50 ms to 500 ms. This result is somewhat surprising, as we expected that the faster recovery with smaller Groups would yield higher throughput under network congestion.
-In practice, the larger Group size functions to better mitigate congestion as a Track waits longer to begin sending again once a Group is dropped.
-That is, we better avoid overwhelming the QUIC congestion controller by not sending less frequent bursts of data.
+For example, with 600 Mbps bandwidth, we observe an average 90.8\% increase in throughput (\cref{tab:avg_change_throughput_pct}) and a 0.0024-point improvement in the PCQM metric (\cref{tab:avg_change_pcqm}) when increasing the latency allowance from 50 ms to 500 ms. The larger Group size mitigates QUIC congestion through increased spacing between bursts of data.

-Whereas low-latency HAS adaptation simply aims to minimize the end-to-end latency, our system unlocks a unique \textbf{trade-off between latency and quality}.
-If users can tolerate higher latency, they will receive more sampled representations and experience higher visual quality.